TheGoodEvil28/Titipin_main/README.md

 # Titipin Chat App

-Welcome to the Titipin Chat App repository!
+## Team Description MONSTERROOKIE
+- Hustler "Gerda Kalista"
+- Hipster "Olivia Putri Arwidiyanti"
+- Hacker "Andika Dwi Setya Nugraha"

+## Product Description

+"TitipIn" is an innovative solution to address the challenges faced by young people with time constraints, limited access to transportation, or simply a reluctance to go shopping.
+The application also provides an opportunity for students living independently to supplement their income.
+With "TitipIn," users can act as a personal shopper or a recipient of items, forming a mutually beneficial community that supports inclusive economic growth.

+## Product Screenshot

 This app enables real-time chat functionality using Firebase as the backend.
 Below is a list of key files and their functionalities:

 ## Activity Files